oniichanx/HyprV6/README.md

 ```
 ---

-if that not working try this line
-this line don't need to change `/usr/bin/gufw-pkexec` let it defualt
+If that doesn't work, try this line.
+This line doesn't need to be changed: `/usr/bin/gufw-pkexec` Let it remain as default.

 `sudo nano /usr/bin/gufw`